raamish10/raamish10/README.md

 ### Hi there 👋

-- 📚 I’m currently studying Computer Engineering at the University of Alberta
+- 📚 I graduated with a degree in Computer Engineering from the University of Alberta.

 ### TECHNICAL SKILLS